CodeItQuick/CodeItQuick.github.io/_drafts/2025-02-16-What-does-DRY-mean.md

 # What does DRY mean?

 DRY stands for Don't Repeat Yourself.
 It means reducing complexity of code by eliminating duplication.
 The purest form of code smells is duplication.
+Removing this duplication allows for fewer lines of code.
+In the mindset that code is a liability, fewer lines of code is lower liability.
+It is easier to maintain.

 The natural process of abstraction is to first write the code in triplicate.
 Then find and make the duplication obvious.
 Finally, remove the duplication.

 # When to apply DRY